erikdstock/dotfiles/README.md

 ### Mac

-If using [strap](https://github.com/MikeMcQuaid/strap) authenticated with
-github: Strap will automatically clone and install dotfiles and the `~/.Brewfile`.
+If using [strap][strap] authenticated with github: Strap will automatically clone and install dotfiles and the `~/.Brewfile`.
 See more tips to investigate [here](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f).

 If not: clone this directory to `~/.dotfiles` and run `./install`.
 To install